Lie groups and Lie algebras: Borel subgroups and the flag manifold of a complex reductive Lie group

 \begin{corollary} Any element of $\g$ is contained in a Borel subalgebra $\b\subset \g$. \end{corollary}

 Let us say that a Lie subalgebra $\a\subset \g$ is {\bf a nilpotent subalgebra} if it consists of nilpotent elements.
-Note that this is a stronger condition than just being nilpotent as a Lie algebra.
+Note that this is a stronger condition than just being nilpotent as a Lie algebra; for example, a Cartan subalgebra is a nilpotent Lie algebra (since it is abelian) but it is not a nilpotent subalgebra of $\g$.

 \begin{corollary} Any nilpotent subalgebra of $\g$ is conjugate to a Lie subalgebra of $\n_+$.
 Thus $\n_+$ is a maximal nilpotent subalgebra of $\g$, and any maximal nilpotent subalgebra of $\g$ is conjugate to $\n_+$. \end{corollary}